x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/register-filter-pack-ifilters-with-exchange-2013-exchange-2013-help.md

 To verify that you have successfully registered the Microsoft Office 2010 Filter Pack IFilters, do the following:

 1. Create a Transport rule with the following properties.
-For detailed instructions about how to create Transport rules, see [Manage transport rules](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules).
+For detailed instructions about how to create Transport rules, see [Manage transport rules in Exchange 2013](manage-transport-rules-exchange-2013-help.md).

       - The sender is your mailbox.